 Know who to talk to

 Knowing the right NPC to speak to can literally be a game changer.
-It can move the story along or give you valuable items, completely changing the course of the game.
+It can move the story along or give you valuable items.
 I admit I’ve been stumped while playing a game until I realized I needed to speak to the right person or do something in a specific order, in just the right way, to get it done.

 It all comes down to knowing who is in your corner.
 I’ve found it useful to communicate with people on Twitter, as I’m learning the blogging world and what’s “meta”.
 Just like I do on Reddit when I’m learning a new game.